-This analog video output BNC provides composite PAL or NTSC and follows the SD output when SD is selected on the SDI output.
-For example, if you have SD selected for your Mode in the Output Menu, you will get an analog composite copy of the SD Output on the Cpst Out BNC.
+This analog video output BNC (labeled Cpst/AES Out) provides composite PAL or NTSC and follows the SD output when SD is selected on the SDI output.
+For example, if you have SD selected for your Mode in the Output Menu, and Composite Video selected in the Cpst/AES control, you will get an analog composite copy of the SD Output on the Cpst Out BNC.
 When HD is selected for the SDI output, the composite output provides black.